Tripura: HRC dismisses ragging complaint against AGMC principal

-Agartala: The Tripura Human Rights Commission (THRC) has dismissed a complaint of ragging filed against Professor Anup Kumar Saha, Principal of Tripura Govt.
+Agartala: The Tripura Human Rights Commission (THRC) has dismissed a complaint of ragging filed against Anup Kumar Saha, Principal of Tripura Govt.
 Medical College (AGMC), and other officials, deeming the allegations “frivolous, false, and unjustified.”

 The complaint, received on December 31, 2024, from the Society Against Violence and Education, a government-registered NGO, had sought immediate action and an FIR against the Principal for alleged failure to address ragging incidents.